MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 # Final Integration and Tapeout
 There are certain important intermediate steps that have to be carried out before tapeout so that the newly created IP can interface with the external hardware components easily.
 Some examples are:
-1. I/O Padding - Since the designed IP would be sized in the order of micrometer, it cannot be connected to other hardware components using wires.
+1. I/O Padding - Since the designed IP would be sized in the order of micrometres, it cannot be connected to other hardware components using wires.
 Dedicated I/O pins have to be specified for the IP.
-2. Peripherals: In order to have serial connectivity, peripherials associated with serial communication protocols must be integrated with existing designs.
+2. Peripherals: In order to have serial connectivity, peripherals associated with serial communication protocols must be integrated with existing designs.
-3. Memory: If some kind of memory devices are required to interact and interface with the IP, dedicated procedures have to followed to accommodate for their operation.
+3. Memory: If some kind of memory devices are required to interact and interface with the IP, dedicated procedures have to be followed to accommodate for their operation.

-Ensuring that the IP meets all of the above criterion is a tedious task, therefore, the IP is made to ride on the Caravel SoC Vehicle by Efabless.
+Ensuring that the IP meets all of the above criteria is a tedious task, therefore, the IP is made to ride on the Caravel SoC Vehicle by Efabless.
-The IP is placed and routed inside the contained.
+The IP is placed and routed inside the container.
 PnR can be completed either manually or using tools such as OpenLane.
 Once the PnR has been completed, the verification of the SoC's connectivity is carried out.
 This is then integrated onto the SoC and goes through another round of verification to ensure that the behaviours are as expected.

 # References
 [1] Franco, S. (2020). *Design with Operational Amplifiers and Analog Integrated Circuits.

-[2] *Analog integrated Circuits by Dr. Shouri Chatterjee*.
+[2] *Analog integrated Circuits by Dr Shouri Chatterjee*.
 YouTube.
 Retrieved September 19, 2021, from https://www.youtube.com/playlist?list=PLpiNwuPPfrOlH9S06zLFxbcnVNz5ogDUf.

 [3] Razavi, Behzad. *Design of Analog CMOS Integrated Circuits.